lxotsi/Crack-Detection-ICIP/README.md

 # Aquatic - Problem 4
-Problem-4: Detecting Aquatic Defects Using Underwater Imagery
+Problem-4: Detecting Aquatic Defects Using Underwater Imagery The health of aquatic environments is critical for ecological balance and human well-being.
+This conference challenge aims to address this concern by focusing on the recognizing aquatic defects using underwater imagery.
+Participants will be provided with a specialized dataset comprising underwater images captured in various aquatic environments.

 This repository contains code for training a deep learning model that uses image data to detect cracks in aquatic environments.
 The model leverages the ResNet50 architecture and implements custom loss functions to enhance performance.